a kitchen knife from meglio knoves made with vegas forge twisted thorn damascus

 Step 4: Warming the acid

-For both muriatic acid and ferric chloride, the temperature should be between 70 and 120 degrees Fahrenheit, about room temperature.
+Warm if needed.
+The temperature of your acid should be between 70 and 120 degrees Fahrenheit, about room temperature.

 If you need to warm your acid for use, the best method is to place your container of acid into a large bowl of warm water.
 Never put acid in the microwave!